-With Mother’s Day often falling during Spring, we were inspired by this picture we found on Agirlandagluegun.com, to create some Fingerprint Love Heart gifts using salt dough.
+With Mother’s Day often falling during Spring, we were inspired by this picture we found from A Girl and a Glue Gun, to create some fingerprint love heart gifts using salt dough.

-Once the dough is made, your child can mold it to whatever shape they wish and press their finger print onto it before baking.
+Once the dough is made, your child can mould it to whatever shape they wish and press their finger print onto it before baking.
 You could make a keyring or a pendant.

 #13.
 Weather Clock

-Creating weather clocks is a great spring craft for kids as we get April showers, spring sunshine, clouds and sometimes even snow.
+Creating weather clocks is a great spring craft for kids as we get April rain showers, spring sunshine, clouds and maybe even snow in the early weeks!

-We loved this example of a fun Weather Clock on Warmhotchocolate.com.
+We loved this example of a fun weather clock on Warm Hot Chocolate.
 You can use a paper plate for the circle and then cut out and glue on your weather icons and make a pointer arrow pinned to the middle with a paper fastener.